 Now you see an image in the background of the text that is displayed across the width.
 You cannot simply click on this to change it.
 This is a row setting.
 You get to the row settings by hovering your mouse over a row and clicking on the tool icon (wrench) in the top left corner.

 Then it’s scroll down until you see the image.
 You can change the background image by clicking edit and selecting a different image.
-In this case you will also see a blue glow on the image, while it is not present on the original image.
+In this case, you will also see a blue glow on the image, while it is not present on the original image.
 This is an Overlay that is being used.

 You can adjust the overlay by going a little further down in the settings.
 You will then come across Background Overlay.

-When you click on Overlay Color you can choose a different color or enter the color code.
-Then you can indicate on the right-hand side how much the color should shine through, so that you can also see the background image clearly.
+When you click on Overlay Color, you can choose a different color or enter the color code.
+Then you can indicate on the right-hand side how much the color should shine through so that you can also see the background image clearly.

-In addition to the above settings, in the row settings you can also adjust things like the width, height, text colors and things like that.
+In addition to the above settings, in the row settings, you can also adjust things like the width, height, text colors, and things like that.
 So be sure to look at everything carefully.

 Stored colors in Beaver Builder

 With a website, you use a select number of colors.
 Remembering the color codes of your colors is no fun.
-Personally, I keep forgetting and it takes a little time to look it up every time.
+Personally, I keep forgetting, and it takes a little time to look it up every time.

-Beaver Builder has fortunately come up with something for this.
+Beaver Builder has, fortunately, come up with something for this.
 You can save colors, allowing you to find and use the colors immediately next time.
 I’ll tell you how to do this.

 You will now see a plus (+) sign next to the color code.
 Click on it once you have entered your desired color.
 You will then receive a message that your color code has been added to the saved colors.
-When you click on Saved Colors you can now easily select your chosen color.
+When you click on Saved Colors, you can now easily select your chosen color.
 You don’t have to look up the color code every time anymore.
 Super convenient.

-Add your own rows, columns and modules
+Add your own rows, columns, and modules.

 I hope you’ve got the basics of Beaver Builder down a bit and can get started customizing all the elements on your website.

 However, you may also like to add things to a page.
-I’ll explain how to add an additional rows, columns and modules.
+I’ll explain how to add additional rows, columns and modules.

 To add additional modules (elements) to a page, you can click the plus (+) icon in the top right corner next to the blue “Done” button.

 Let’s say I want to add a two-column row to a page.
 I drag a row to where I want it to be on the page.
-Then I drag the modules into the columns where I want it to be.
+Then I drag the modules into the columns where I want them to be.
 See how it works here:

 Pretty simple right?
-As soon as you drag a module into a column you can make changes immediately.
+As soon as you drag a module into a column, you can make changes immediately.

 Where are the Ultimate Addons modules?

 Of course, we also installed the Ultimate Addons for Beaver Builder plugin.
-You get extra modules to use thanks to this plugin.
+You get extra modules to use, thanks to this plugin.

 When you try to find the modules yourself, this might be a difficult task.
-Therefore, I will tell you where these modules are, so that you can also add the Ultimate Addons elements to your pages yourself.
+Therefore, I will tell you where these modules are so that you can also add the Ultimate Addons elements to your pages yourself.

 Click on the plus (+) icon at the top right of the page.
 Next, click on Modules and then Standard Modules.
 You will now see the options you see in the images on the left.